Updated June 30, 2026

 • Instructor-led, self-paced, blended, and cohort-based learning

-• AI Course Creator, AI Tutor, AI Admin, and AI Knowledge Assistant
+• AI Course Creator, AI Tutor, and AI Admin running across content, delivery, and administration

-• Skills passports, competency frameworks, and skill gap analysis
+• Skill passports, competency frameworks, and skill gap analysis

 • Multi-organization portals for clients, departments, or partners

-• SCORM, xAPI, LTI, SSO, API, HRIS integrations
+• SCORM, xAPI, LTI, SSO, API, and HRIS integrations

 Pros